planetmarshall/web-algodynamic/web/content/blog/cpp-startup-project.rst

 * Dependency and package management with `Conan <https://docs.conan.io/en/latest/>`_
 * Continuous Integration with Github Workflows
 * Unit testing with Catch2
-* System testing with Python
 * Static analysis with clang-tidy
-* Runtime analysis with clang coverage
 * Documentation with Sphinx

 Many of the ideas have come from the following references: